SkygearIO/skygear-doc/content/ios/record.md

 `SKYDatabase` is the central hub of data storage in `SkyKit`.
-The main responsibility of database is to store [records]({{< relref "#SKYRecord" >}}), the data storage unit in Ourd.
+The main responsibility of database is to store [records]({{< relref "#SKYRecord" >}}), the data storage unit in Skygear.

 Every container has one _pubic database_, which stores data accessible to every users.
 Every user also has its own _private database_, which stores data